 First, the material is milled into a powder using a unique cold milling process to protect fragile compounds from heat and friction.
 Then enzymes (like those found in certain fruits) break down the material into smaller, easier-to-digest and absorb compounds.
 Without careful milling and enzyme processes, the absorption and bioavailability of the beneficial compounds are poor.
 Then it is slowly freeze-dried over forty-eight hours to protect and preserve the beneficial properties.

-Think of this properly made whole food cartilage supplement as a multivitamin for the joints.
+Think of NXGEN Wholefoods Type Two Collagen as a whole food multivitamin for the joints.
 It helps to feed and nourish them, giving your joints the nutrients they need to be healthy and working at their best.

 It’s never too late to start working on your joint health.
 The best time is now!
 You don’t have to be perfect; going slow and gradually implementing those changes is okay.
 The most important thing is to get started.